 Caravan and Motorhome Club provide a host of excellent resources for caravan owners, including a handy list of overnight rest stops, perfect for planning where to spend each night on your trip.
 You can also find details of caravan sites all over the UK, with local directions including which roads have specific weight, width or height restrictions.
 Their site also has its own dedicated route planner, which is free to use even for non-members, and you can download GPS co-ordinates for all club sites and points of interest.

 Satnav devices are another way to plan the route of your trip, allowing you to plot the quickest route possible as well as avoiding toll roads or highly congested areas.
-Our Ventura SC5800 DVR with Built-in HD Dash Cam is the perfect choice - dedicated for caravans and motorhomes and engineered by Snooper using award-winning Ventura navigation.
+Snooper Ventura is the perfect choice - dedicated for caravans and motorhomes and engineered by Snooper using award-winning Ventura navigation.
 Remember to make sure your satnav is updated with all the latest maps before setting off on your road trip.

 Planning your stops